CarbonScaler: Leveraging Cloud Workload Elasticity for Optimizing Carbon-Efficiency: Experimental Evaluation

-{\bf Effect of Cluster Size.} Our experiments this far have used a lower bound of 1 server ($m=1$) and an upper bound of 8 servers ($M=8$) for workloads due to cluster size and cloud cost constraints.
+{\bf Effect of Cluster Size.} Our experiments thus far have used a lower bound of 1 server ($m=1$) and an upper bound of 8 servers ($M=8$) for workloads due to cluster size and cloud cost constraints.
 However, larger batch jobs execute on larger clusters, with larger $m$ and $M$.
-For example, certain HPC and ML training applications run on tens or even hundreds of servers in the cloud~\cite{hpcML, bert}.

-To evaluate the efficacy of \systemName for large-scale clusters, we extrapolated the marginal capacity curve for the current $N$-body($N=100k)$ job.
+For example, certain HPC and ML training applications run on tens or even hundreds of servers in the cloud~\cite{hpcML, bert} and can only be executed on a large number of servers $m\gg 1$.
+To evaluate the efficacy of \systemName for large clusters, we extrapolated the marginal capacity curve for the current $N$-body($N=100k)$ job.
 Then, we use \simName to estimate how carbon savings change when running progressively bigger jobs on increasing cluster sizes while keeping the job length unchanged at 24hrs.

-Figure~\ref{fig:job_largescale} shows that \systemName can outperform both baseline policies over a range of cluster sizes and obtain 20 to 42\% additional savings.
-However, the savings over \suspendPolicy reduce as the cluster size increases, since the marginal capacity curve shows diminishing gains for larger cluster sizes, which in turn reduces the savings by \systemName.
-Interestingly, \suspendPolicy achieves the same savings of 17\% over \agnosticPolicy policy across all cluster sizes.
-Since the job length of 24hrs stays the same while running on bigger cluster sizes, \suspendPolicy suspends all jobs in the same high carbon periods regardless of the cluster size and obtains the same savings in all cases.
+Figure~\ref{fig:job_largescale}(a) compares the carbon consumption across cluster sizes.
+The figure shows that, although the savings percentages diminish with larger cluster sizes as they are less dynamic, the absolute carbon savings increase.
+Figure~\ref{fig:job_largescale}(b) depicts the relation between policies aside from the size-dependent carbon consumption.
+As shown, \systemName can obtain 30--42\% additional savings than \agnosticPolicy, and \suspendPolicy achieves the same savings of 17\% over \agnosticPolicy policy across all cluster sizes.
+The \suspendPolicy achieves this static saving since it suspends the job in the same high carbon periods regardless of the cluster size.
+Lastly, the figure shows that the savings difference between \systemName and \suspendPolicy reduces as the cluster size increases since the marginal capacity curve shows diminishing gains for larger cluster sizes.